 This doesn't mean students are simply left on their own.
 Students are expected to regularly submit work and communicate with instructors in accordance with a personalized pace chart.
-The timeline for course completion is generally flexible to meet the needs of students, not a calendar.
+The timeline for course completion is generally flexible to meet the needs of students, not the calendar.

-The following are time-lines associated with each learning journey:
+The following are timelines associated with each learning option.